 We can't see any reason to trust Leap Credit if you're looking for a personal loan.
 "Shady" and "scam" are two of the words most often used by people describing their experience with this company.
 We strongly encourage you to get the funds you need from a more reputable lending partner.

-Select any 2 Personal Loan Providers to compare them head to head
+Select any 2 Personal Loans to compare them head to head